Andes creme de menthe chunk cookies are full of minty goodness. This recipe makes enough cookies to share with friends and neighbors.

-Well, I was looking for a cookie to make for a school function, the annual Cookie Extravaganza, and found these Andes baking chips in the baking aisle in the supermarket.
-I love Andes mints so I thought I’d try the recipe on the back of the package.
+I was looking for a cookie to make for a school function, the annual Cookie Extravaganza, and found Andes baking chips in the baking aisle in the supermarket.
+I love Andes mints so I thought I’d try the recipe on the back of the package, Andes creme de menthe chunk cookies.
 Am I glad I did!
-So is my family!
-So are the friends who received them!
-So are the teachers and kids at school!
+So is my family! and the friends who received them!
+The teachers and kids at school, too!
 Minty goodness!
-Some of the best recipes come from the back of packages!
+Some of the best recipes come from the back of packages.

 This is not your typical cookie dough.
 It’s very difficult to stir in the Andes chips and flour so I put on food safe gloves and worked it with my hands until it was combined.
 That really took no time at all.
 Don’t skip the chilling part.
-I’ve made these twice as of publication and once I did the one hour chilling and once I did overnight.
+I’ve made these Andes creme de menthe cookies a few times now.
+I did the one hour chilling and once I did overnight.
 Both worked fine.
 When you flatten the cookie make sure they are consistent so they bake evenly.
 The recipe says it makes 4 dozen but I used a 1-inch (ice cream type) scoop and I got a little more than 6 dozen.